Artrajz/vits-simple-api/README.md

 - [x] Long text batch processing
 - [x] GPU accelerated inference
 - [x] SSML (Speech Synthesis Markup Language) work in progress...

-<details><summary>Update Logs</summary><pre><code>
-<h2>2023.9.1</h2>
-<p>Updated support for Bert-VITS2.
-Switched to the GPLv3 license.</p>
-<h2>2023.6.5</h2>
-<p>Replace the library used for audio encoding, add support for the FLAC format, and enhance support for reading simple mathematical formulas in Chinese.</p>
-<h2>2023.5.24</h2>
-<p>Added api dimensional_emotion,load mutiple npy from folder.Docker add linux/arm64 and linux/arm64/v8 platforms</p>
-<h2>2023.5.15</h2>
-<p>Added english_cleaner.
-To use it, you need to install espeak separately.</p>
-<h2>2023.5.12</h2>
-<p>Added support for SSML, but still needs improvement.
-Refactored some functions and changed "speaker_id" to "id" in hubert_vits.</p>
-<h2>2023.5.2</h2>
-<p>Added support for the w2v2-vits/emotional-vits model, updated the speakers mapping table, and added support for the languages corresponding to the model.</p>
-<h2>2023.4.23</h2>
-<p>Add API Key authentication, disabled by default, needs to be enabled in config.py.</p>
-<h2>2023.4.17</h2>
-<p>Added the feature that the cleaner for a single language needs to be annotated to clean, and added GPU acceleration for inference, but the GPU inference environment needs to be manually installed.</p>
-<h2>2023.4.12</h2>
-<p>Renamed the project from MoeGoe-Simple-API to vits-simple-api, added support for batch processing of long texts, and added a segment threshold "max" for long texts.</p>
-<h2>2023.4.7</h2>
-<p>Added a configuration file to customize default parameters.
-This update requires manually updating config.py.
-See config.py for specific usage.</p>
-<h2>2023.4.6</h2>
-<p>Added the "auto" option for automatically recognizing the language of the text.
-Modified the default value of the "lang" parameter to "auto".
-Automatic recognition still has some defects, please choose manually.</p>
-<p>Unified the POST request type as multipart/form-data.</p>
-</code></pre></details>

 ## demo